Our Approach

 We follow the Australian Privacy Principles.
 You decide what is shared, with whom, and when.
 Consent is ongoing, not a one-time box to tick.

-The Nest is shaped by the same principles that sit at the heart of the National Autism Strategy 2025–2035 and the National Action Plan for LGBTIQA+ Health and Wellbeing 2025–2035.
-These frameworks centre meaningful participation, inclusive environments, identity-safe spaces, and the reduction of barriers.
-We work alongside families, professionals, and community to make those things real on the ground.
+The Nest is shaped by the same principles that sit at the heart of the National Autism Strategy 2025-2035 and the National Action Plan for LGBTIQA+ Health and Wellbeing 2025-2035.
+These frameworks centre meaningful participation, inclusive environments, identity-safe spaces, self-determination and the reduction of barriers.
+We work alongside participants, families, professionals and community to make those things real on the ground, while documenting how support contributes to participation, capacity building, independence and quality of life.

 You are enough,